dwyl/phoenix-liveview-todo-list-tutorial/README.md

 mix test
 ```

-Aftr the application is compiled you should see:
+After the application is compiled you should see:

 ```
 ...